 William McDonough’s ICEhouse™ (Innovation for the Circular Economy house), which made its debut in January 2016, celebrates its third year as a meeting space for the World Economic Forum (WEF) in Davos, Switzerland.
 Since its inception, the space has served as a central hub for global leaders and innovators attending the annual meeting.
 McDonough, a customary attendee for the event, has been leading sustainability and circular economy discussions at WEF for almost two decades.
-He served as the inaugural Chair of the Forum’s Meta-Council on the Circular Economy (2014-2016) and won the 2017 Fortune Award for Circular Economy Leadership during last year’s event, where he was introduced as “the father of the circular economy.”
+He served as the inaugural Chair of the Forum’s Meta-Council on the Circular Economy (2014-2016) and won the 2017 Fortune Award for Circular Economy Leadership during last year’s event.
 This year, he will be leading a historic conversation with industry leaders on carbon in the fourth industrial revolution, which will build on his commentary published in the scientific journal Nature: Carbon is not the enemy during COP22 in Marrakech, November 2016.
 McDonough aims to facilitate a momentous dialogue in moving beyond the circular economy in order to design for the next century.

 “The ICEhouse represents the idea of creating intention for materials innovation in the circular economy,” said McDonough.
 “The materials serve a purpose, they come apart, and then serve other purposes.
 There is no waste.
 The conversations happening inside the ICEhouse are also significant in that we’ll be exploring tough challenges industries face, such as how to use carbon in the fourth industrial revolution.
 How can we safely recycle chemicals?
 How can we get beyond oil and deal with its remnants already designed here on Earth?
 What can we do with ocean plastics to make recycling nontoxic and material integrity far-reaching?
 How can we produce value without negative consequences?
 This is only the tip of the iceberg–together we will use the ICEhouse as a meeting ground for innovation for the circular economy and beyond.”